rsvp/fecon235/README.md

 ### Partial contents of nb directory ###

+##### qdl-libor-fed-funds.ipynb : Use pandas to analyze short-term rates

+We examine the spread between two interest rates: LIBOR and Fed Funds.
+The former has a much greater depth in the futures market in terms of volume and maturity horizon, implying richer information content.
+Modeling their relationship, we construct a synthetic forward Fed Funds rate, useful in gauging market sentiment regarding Fed policy.
+Estimate is given for the change in Fed Funds rate over the next 12 months.

 ##### qdl-xau-contango.ipynb : Use pandas to analyze gold contango

 The *London Bullion Market Association* ceased publishing daily data